Impact Sessions

 Party at the Lakehouse: Enhancing Data Ecosystems & Stakeholder Engagement

-Henry Zheng (Carnegie Mellon University), Matthew Hoolsema (Carnegie Mellon University), Roman Mitz (Carnegie Mellon University), Alexis Parker (Carnegie Mellon University)
+Henry Zheng (Carnegie Mellon University), Matthew Hoolsema (Carnegie Mellon University), Roman Mitz (Carnegie Mellon University)

 Join us on our continuing data strategy journey.
 This session builds on last year’s data lakehouse impact session.
 This year we explore the evolution of CMU’s Data Lakehouse strategy and its impact on our campus.
 This session will cover three key topics: the growth of our data lakehouse, the vital role of community engagement in data initiatives, and our recent decision to adopt a franchise model for scaling up our growing data needs.
 Attendees will discover how an integrated data strategy can enhance institutional effectiveness and data governance.
 The session will provide actionable insights and practical strategies to foster collaboration and informed decision-making within their institutions.
 Whether you're a seasoned professional or new to data strategies, this session will equip you with valuable tools and knowledge to navigate the challenges of a data-driven environment.
 Join us to share our data evolution and learn how to elevate your institution’s approach to data.